Skip to main content

 First, you rank order your top five favorite ice cream flavors out of a field of ten.

-Rank choice voting is one of those concepts that is way, way easier to explain with a bit of animation and a very simple premise.
+Rank-choice voting is one of those concepts that is easier to explain with a bit of animation and a very simple premise.
 I couldn't capture it in my screenshots, but the flavor elimination and redistribution are animated.
-It is a little thing, but it really helps explain the concept.
+It's a small detail, but it really helps clarify the concept.

 Comments